thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 We will construct an interactive plot gradually, starting from an empty scene and then adding four widgets, one at a time.
 Each widget introduces a new concept, but all of them follow the same core idea: widgets do not talk to each other directly.
-Instead, they publish and listen to messages on an shared event bus.
+Instead, they publish and listen to messages using a [publish–subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), where widgets emit messages on named topics and other widgets react to those topic messages without direct references to each other.

-By the end of this tutorial, you will understand how sliders and meshes are added to an interactive plot and how they synchronized through topic messages.
+By the end of this tutorial, you will understand how sliders and meshes are added to an interactive plot and how they are synchronized through topic messages.
 Along the way, we will introduce the `Widget` and `WidgetUpdater` classes, and we will implement several `WidgetOps` classes that define each Widget's behavior.
+Note that the interactive visualizations in `tbp.plot` are built using the [Vedo 3D library](https://vedo.embl.es/), which is a high-level wrapper around the visualization toolkit; [VTK](https://vtk.org/).

 The animation below shows the final interactive plot we will build in this tutorial.
-Episode and step sliders control the scene, while the ground-truth object and the MLH hypothesis update automatically in response.
+Episode and step sliders control the scene, while the ground-truth object and the most likely hypothesis (MLH) update automatically in response.

 ![Final interactive plot](assets/interactive_tutorial_final.gif)